 Some call it genetic testing.
 For others, it’s DNA sequencing.
 But no matter how you want to phrase it, the era of precision medicine has arrived.

-A patient’s diagnosis and treatment is now based on their individual genetic characteristics.
+A patient’s diagnosis and treatment are now based on their individual genetic characteristics.

 That’s because the convergence of high-powered computers and breakthroughs in the field of genetics is making this new paradigm of health care a reality for everyone.